yigityuce/N2MS/Languages/Javascript/Libraries & Frameworks/Redux/README.md

   * and more...

 ## Redux-Thunk Middleware (Async Operations)
 * Redux Thunk middleware allows you to write action creators that return a **function** instead of an action object.
+* When an action creator returns a **function**, that function will get executed by the Redux Thunk middleware.
+* This function **doesn't need to be pure**; it is thus allowed to have side effects.
 * The thunk can be used
   * to delay the dispatch of an action
   * to dispatch only if a certain condition is met